CSS

 Disabling Pointer Events Only on Certain Devices

-You can combine pointer-events with media queries to create device-specific interaction rules:
+You can combine pointer-events with media queries to create device-specific interaction rules, especially useful for iOS devices and different viewport sizes:

 @media (hover: none) {